 Dementia is a distressing and debilitating condition for which there is no cure, but using physical and occupational therapy as part of a carefully designed care plan can help improve quality of life for people who have the condition.
-The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, cares for people affected by dementia with great compassion, using a range of gentle therapies to improve physical health and help slow down cognitive decline.
+The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, cares for people affected by dementia with great compassion, using a range of gentle therapies to improve physical health and help slow down cognitive decline.
 Call the office today to find out more or book an appointment online.

 Dementia isn’t a disease, but it’s a collection of symptoms that’s typical of conditions like Alzheimer’s disease, the most common cause of dementia.

 Dementia develops as a result of damage or disease in the areas of the brain responsible for memory, language, learning, and decision-making.
 Patients with dementia experience problems with cognitive functions that cause loss of memory and diminished thinking and reasoning.